Graded multiplicity in harmonic polynomials from the Vinberg setting: Introduction

 In general, every polynomial function can be expressed as a sum of $G$-invariant functions multiplied by $G$-harmonic functions.
 That is, there is a surjection

 obtained by linearly extending multiplication.
-When is this an isomorphism?
-That is, when is each polynomial a unique sum of products of invariants and harmonics?
-Equivalently, when is $\bbC[V]$ a free module over $\bbC[V]^G$, the algebra of $G$-invariant functions?
-For the Laplace spherical harmonics this isomorphism holds.
+For the Laplace spherical harmonics, this is an isomorphism.
 All invariants are generated by the squared Euclidean distance function, and any polynomial can be written uniquely as a product of its radial and spherical components.

-The scalar multiplication of $\bbC$ on $V$ commutes with the action of $G$.
-The resulting $\bbC^\times$-action gives rise to gradation on $\bbC[V]$, which is the usual notion of \emph{degree}.
-The $G$-harmonic functions inherit this gradation, so we can define $\mcH_n(V)$ to be the homogeneous $G$-harmonic functions of degree $n$.
+The scalar multiplication of $\C$ on $V$ commutes with the action of $G$.
+The resulting $\C^\times$ action gives rise to a gradation on $\C[V]$, which is the usual notion of \emph{degree}.
+The $G$-harmonic functions inherit this gradation, so we define $\mathcal{H}_n(V)$ as the homogeneous $G$-harmonic functions of degree $n$.
 We have the direct sum of $G$-representations

-We now assume that $G$ is reductive in the category of linear algebraic groups.
-Under this assumption, every regular (hence finite-dimensional) representation of $G$ is completely reducible.
-Let $\{F_\mu\}_{\mu \in \widehat \G}$ denote a set of representatives of the irreducible representations of $G$.